CrazyH2/HostScript/README.md

     echo "Hello, World!"
     ```

+4. **Run Scripts**: Run your starter script by running `hs script.js` in the directory of the starter script you made.
 3. **Explore Documentation**: Refer to the [documentation](link/to/documentation) for detailed information on HostScript syntax, features, and usage.

 <h1 name="installation"></h1>